 - In what way are the words and pictures laid out to sell?

-- How do they use sales and free shipping to create incentive to buy?
+- How do they use sales and free shipping to create the incentive to buy?

 - What hero images do they use, and where do they link to?

-Just from a few minutes browsing each site you can put together a huge list of changes to help create urgency on your own site.
+Just from a few minutes of browsing each site, you can put together a huge list of changes to help create urgency on your own site.

 This also helps you act if you feel overwhelmed with what to start with.
 If all else fails, build following the principles of the best sites online, and tweak from there when optimizing your conversion rate.

 6. Setting clear Google Analytics Goals